An individual voluntary arrangement (IVA) enables you to take control of your debt by agreeing a legally binding settlement with your creditors.

 A PVA is a partnership voluntary arrangement and works the same way as an IVA but is specifically to deal with the debts of a partnership.

-Already have an IVA with Grant Thornton?
+Do you already have an IVA with Grant Thornton?